Wondertan/go-ipfs-recovery/README.md

 The Recovery currently points to the main IPFS implementation in Golang and follows all its development guidelines and best practices.
-The Golang Recovery implementation is a fully modular library with clean API boundaries that aims to provide convenient use and excellent abstraction for all current and future implementation.
+The Golang Recovery implementation is a fully modular library with clean API boundaries that aims to provide convenient use and excellent abstraction for all current and future implementations.

 ## Algorithms